krisds/koopa/README.md

 * `koopa.copybooks`: a comma-separated list of file extensions use to identify Cobol copybook files.
 This defaults to "cpy,copy".
 (Cfr. the `koopa.cobol.CobolFiles` class.)
 * `koopa.copybooks.locator`: use a specific `koopa.cobol.copybooks.CopybookLocator` subclass when searching for copybooks on the file system.
 This defaults to `koopa.cobol.copybooks.DefaultCopybookLocator`.
 * `koopa.tabLength`: an integer defining the length of a tab.
 This defaults to four.
 (Cfr. the `koopa.cobol.sources.ProgramArea` class.)
+* `koopa.optimize`: set to `false` to switch off optimization of choices and permutations.

 ### GUI